josealejandro2928/ngp-lazy-load/README.md

 # NgpLazyLoad

-It is a directive developed in angular for the lazy loading of images, ifrmes, object and any content that have children nodes
+It is a directive developed in angular for the lazy loading of images, iframe, object and any content that have children nodes

 ### Installation
 ```sh